xypnox/blag_zola/README.md

 # The Blag

-_Blog of xypnox, a collection of Literature, Computing and Philosophy_
+_Used to be the Blog of xypnox, a collection of Literature, Computing and Philosophy_

+> This was a earlier variant of blog, built via zola, the current version doesn't use this, instead it is kept with the same repo as xypnox.com's source.

 ![Deployment](https://github.com/xypnox/blag/workflows/Deployment/badge.svg)